 Compare your result to these recommendations:

 I recommend aiming for “excellent” but it’s not always realistic.
-Young people can usually achieve it, but for some middle-aged or older women it may be a major victory to get all the way to “decent”.
+Young people can usually achieve this, but for some middle-aged or older women it may be a major victory to get all the way to “decent”.

 I suggest measuring your waist circumference and weight before starting and then perhaps once a week or once a month.
 Write the results down so that you can track your progress.
 If you want you can measure more areas: around the buttocks, the chest, the arms, legs, etc.